teaguestockwell/fullstack-template/README.md

 }
 ```

-Other endpoints created by [next-auth](https://next-auth.js.org/getting-started/rest-api)
+Other endpoints for auth created by [next-auth](https://next-auth.js.org/getting-started/rest-api)

 ## UI

-/ - Home page, not much on here, just some links to the other pages.
+/ - There is not much on here, just some links to the other pages.
 /feedback - View a infinite list of all feedbacks, the UI supports filtering by rating (emoji).
-/feedback/[gamseSessionId]/edit - Edit your feedback for a game session.
+/feedback/[gameSessionId]/edit - Edit your feedback for a game session.
-/feedback/[gamseSessionId]/new - Add feedback for a session.
+/feedback/[gameSessionId]/new - Add feedback for a session.

 ## Limitations